LocalJoost/LocalJoost.github.io/_posts/2022-06-24-Hide-runtime-hand-visualization-in-HoloLens-with-MRTK3.markdown

 featuredImageUrl: https://LocalJoost.github.io/assets/2022-06-24-Hide-runtime-hand-visualization-in-HoloLens-with-MRTK3/visualizer.png
 comment_issue_id: 422
 ---
 A rather simple thingy this time, but one that was slightly irksome while I was playing with the MRTK3 private preview.
 As you may have seen in the 'video' [in my previous post](https://localjoost.github.io/MRTK2-to-MRTK3-intercepting-a-raw-air-tap-like-with-IMixedRealityPointerHandler/), by default MRTK3 shows a hand visualization.
-This is of course very handy while simulating hand gestures in in the Unity editor, but not always desirable run time - where users can actually see their own real hands.
+This is of course very handy while simulating hand gestures in the Unity editor, but not always desirable run time - where users can actually see their own real hands.

 Poking a bit around in the MRTK XR Rig prefab, I quickly found this: